qriousone/code-references/Methods/README.md

     MyClass myClassObj = new MyClass();
     myClassObj.showMessage(100, 20.67f); // Method A
     ```
+    **Byte size of float and double data types**
     Floating point numbers (Aka floating point literals or real numbers). `Float` and `double` supports decimals.
 Floats are use for precision because it allows for more numbers.
 Float data type is a single numbers that occupies 4 bytes or 32 bits in computer memory.
 A bit stores a single value (0 or 1).
 Bits are grouped in groups of 8 to make one byte.
 Double data type is a double precision format that occupies 8 bytes of 64 bits in computer memory — twice the number of bytes occupied by floats.
 A float data type stores a decimal value with no more than 7 total digits of precision.
 12.123456f can be saved as a float but 1.123456789f can't.
 Decimals will be stored as a double if not appended with an 'f'.
+Double data types stores up to 16 digits of precision.

 ## JavaScript
 ```javascript